• Skip to primary navigation

 How do I make my muffins light and fluffy?

 Use baking powder and baking soda.
 These are both leaveners (meaning that they make baked goods rise).
 Also don't over-mix your batter, over-mixing it can make your muffins tough and not light or fluffy.
-This blueberry chocolate muffins recipe uses both, and that makes them nice and fluffy!

 • Blueberries: Blueberry Tea Smoothie